dietervanlombergen/ais-web/README.md

 If you encounter any issues:

+### Common Issues
+1. **AI Service Not Available** - Check your Cohere API key in `.env`
+2. **RSS Feed Errors** - Verify feed URLs are accessible and valid
+3. **Port Conflicts** - Ensure ports 5000 (dev) or 8000 (prod) are available
+4. **Dependencies Issues** - Ensure virtual environment is activated and dependencies installed

+### Debugging Steps
-1. Check the browser console for errors
+1. Check the browser console for JavaScript errors
-2. Verify all dependencies are installed
+2. Verify all dependencies are installed: `pip install -r requirements.txt`
-3. Ensure the virtual environment is activated
+3. Ensure the virtual environment is activated: `source venv/bin/activate`
-4. Check that port 5000 is available
+4. Check application logs for detailed error messages
+5. Test API endpoints directly: `curl http://localhost:5000/api/health`

+### Getting Help
+- Check the application logs for detailed error messages
+- Verify your Cohere API key is valid and has sufficient credits
+- Ensure your internet connection allows access to RSS feeds
+- Test with the built-in health check endpoint

 ---

-**Happy coding! 🐍**
+**Happy coding! 🐍🤖📰**